 I was born within the older county boundaries of Northumberland, sadly now annexed as Tyne and Wear.
 My paternal grandparent’s families were from Bardon Mill on the River Tyne near Vindolanda Roman Fort, and Plashetts in the North Tyne Valley (now under Kielder Water).
 Both families gravitated towards Newcastle in search of work.
 My maternal grandfather was from Newcastleton in the Scottish Borders and did the same, probably via Plashetts.

-Although I used to go on riding holidays as a teenager, I didn’t start walking in the county until after moving back up here from London several years later.
-I started by walking with my partner and friends just before the foot and mouth epidemic broke out.
+Although I used to go on riding holidays near Hexham as a teenager, I didn’t start walking in the county until after moving back up here from London several years later.
+I began walking on North Northumberland and the Scottish Borders with my partner and friends just before the foot and mouth epidemic broke out.
 This period gave me an affecting insight into the fragility of the farming economy and the importance of respecting the countryside.

 My first distance walk was Hadrian’s wall followed by the St Cuthbert’s Way which crosses into Northumberland near Kirk Yetholm, the Pennine Way, which includes some breathtaking parts of the county, and the first part of the Northumberland Coast Path.

 I started recording my walks on video in 2012 to share the walks with others.
 Below is a link to my Northumberland playlist.

 I have also created a Tyneside walks playlist of walks which can be done using public transport.